tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) Int64() (res []int64, err error)
 ```

-Int64 returns the content of the tensor as a slice of int64 if the tensor type
+Int64 returns the Tensor content as int64 slice if the tensor type matches, if
-matches, if not returns a ErrInvalidTensorType error.
+not returns a ErrInvalidTensorType error.
 The datatypes are:

   - DTInt64